 Alexis Andrews began her ballet training in Reno Nevada under the direction of Maggie Banks and Dr. Barbara Land.
 Her training continued at Walnut Hill School for the Arts, the School for American Ballet Theatre, San Francisco Ballet School, and the Joffrey Ballet School.
 She earned an MA from NYU Steinhardt in Teaching Dance in the Professions: American Ballet Theatre Ballet Pedagogy, and is an ABT Certified Teacher in Primary through Level 7 of the ABT National Training Curriculum.
 Alexis has performed with the Nevada Festival Ballet, American Ballet Theatre School, University of Las Vegas' College of Dance, and as a Principal guest artist with the A.V.A.
 Ballet Theatre in productions of Swan Lake, Nutcracker, and Sleeping Beauty.
 Other performing credits include the Bollywood movie Jai Cherenjeva, and the Prasana Bharata Natyam Dance Ensemble in Bangalore, India.
 She has taught and adjudicated for Dance Educators of America, and Sheer Talent Ltd., and is on the faculty of The American Ballet Theatre JKO Children's Division.
 Alexis Joined NCDA in 2014

 Annelise is originally from Boston and graduated Summa Cum Laude from Northwestern University with a BA in Theater and a minor in dance and English.
 Annelise’s concentration since graduation has been in dance, acting and voice training, and performance credits include Jeannie Muldoon in Nice Work If You Can Get It; Frou Frou in The Merry Widow (directed by Susan Stroman); Dream Laurey in Oklahoma; and Graziella in West Side Story.
 Co- and Assistant choreography credits include The Pajama Game, and The Waa-Mu Show, the oldest and largest university funded theater production in the country, creating original work in musical theater.
 Annelise’s teaching experience includes the Foster Dance Studio in Chicago, as well as STEPS on Broadway, and her dance training includes Acro.
-Annelise taught for NCDA for part of 2015 season, and we welcome her for the full 2016 season.
+Annelise taught for NCDA for part of 2015 season, and has been full-time since 2016.

 Taylor is originally from Worcester, Massachusetts, training at the Charlotte Klein Dance Centers before attending Marymount Manhattan College with a major in Dance.
 Performance credits include Transcendence Theatre Company, Peter Pan Benefit Concert, Broadway Takes Two (Principal), Get Ready (Dance Captain), Buenos Aires (Lead), Nick Kenkel’s Burlesque (Featured Dancer) and AIDACara (Aida Cruise Line).
 Taylor has worked on several occasions with award winning Broadway choreographer Josh Prince (Shrek, The Musical and Beautiful - The Carole King Musical).
 Taylor has been selected by Josh Prince to be a member of his Broadway Dance Lab (BDL), a choreographers’ “incubator” where dance artists can experiment with their creative ideas.
 Performance credits with BDL include Broadway Dance Lab: Trevor the Musical and Broadway Dance Lab Cycle 2 (Featured Dancer).
 Taylor was the Dance Masters of New England’s 2012 Miss Dance of New England.
 Taylor joined NCDA in 2016.